Dooders/Dooders/docs/diary.md

 ---

+## 2022-12-19 BaseStats

+Created the BaseStats class to better manage agent creation and creation of necessary attributes.
+I've worked out what I want at the individual Dooder level, next will be simulation level, then society level.

+Building out the data that I want to see from each perspective.

 ## 2022-12-16 Actions done

 Finished the Actions class buildout.
 Also had to refactor some other classes to make it wall work.
 Next step might be working on the data/metric side of things.
 I want a better way to collect data from the simulation, and improve the specific data that I want to see.